bramoscazares/IndividualAssignment/README.txt

 puzzles.txt:
     This file is essential for running the program.
 It contains the puzzle data that this project will interpret.
     Each data point is separated with "=".

+monster.txt:
+    This file is essential for running the program.
+It contains the monster data that this project will interpret.
+    Each data point is separated with "=".

 mapFile.txt: